Medically reviewed by Kristin Hall, FNP

 Make it harder to pick and put up roadblocks to picking.
 Keep your nails short and distract your hands with fidget spinners to stop picking.
 If the problem is really serious, consider wearing gloves.

 Seek professional help.
 Sometimes these habits are more severe than we think, and sometimes the mechanism to get rid of them might take two people to diagnose and overcome.
-Therapy might be great for dealing with trauma, but it’s also great for things like this.
+Therapy or online therapy might be great for dealing with trauma, but it’s also great for things like this.
 Cognitive behavioral therapy may be your best option.

 Acne treatment is really about addressing the problems without making anything worse, and the best way to do that is to address the imbalances you’re struggling with before they lead to pimples.